Hyacinth of Poland

-Hyacinth (Święty Jacek or Jacek Odrowąż; c.
-1185 - 15 August 1257) was a Polish Dominican priest and missionary who worked to reform the women's monasteries in his native Poland.
+Hyacinth (Święty Jacek, born Jacek Odrowąż; c.
+1185 - 15 August 1257) was a Polish Dominican priest and missionary.
+He is venerated as a saint, who worked to reform the women's monasteries in his native Poland.
 Educated in Paris and Bologna, he was a Doctor of Sacred Studies.
+Saint Hyacinth's feast day is 17 August.

 Life

-Called the "Apostle of the North", Hyacinth was the son of Eustachius Koński of the noble family of Odrowąż.
-He was born in 1185 at the castle of Lanka, at Kamień, in Silesia, Poland.
+Called the "Apostle of the North", Hyacinth was the son of Eustachius Koński of the noble House of Odrowąż.
+He was born in 1185 at the castle of Lanka, at Kamień, in Silesia.
 A near relative of Ceslaus, he made his studies in notable cities: Kraków, Prague, and Bologna, and at the latter place merited the title of Doctor of Law and Divinity.
 On his return to Poland he was given a prebend at Sandomierz, a medieval centre of administration in the south-eastern part of the country.
-He subsequently accompanied his uncle Ivo Konski, the Bishop of Kraków, to Rome.
+He subsequently accompanied his uncle Iwo Odrowąż, the Bishop of Kraków, to Rome.